 JAXA should turn the failure of the Epsilon-6 rocket launch into a lesson for technological innovation that can catch up with the West.

 "Epsilon 6" rising with white smoke.
-A signal was sent after the launch instructing the rocket's destruction on October 12, Uchinoura Space Center in Kimotsuki Town, Kagoshima Prefecture (Kyodo)
+A signal was sent after the launch to instruct the destruction (October 12, Uchinoura Space Center in Kimotsuki Town, Kagoshima Prefecture (Kyodo)

 On October 12, the launch of the small rocket Epsilon-6 by the Japan Aerospace Exploration Agency (JAXA) ended in failure.